Roundness of the ample cone and existence of double Lagrangian fibrations on hyperkahler manifolds: Introduction

 In \cite{_AV:MK_}, it was shown that the monodromy group $\Gamma$ acts on the set of MBM classes with a finite number of orbits, which were computed for some deformational classes of hyperk\"ahler manifolds in \cite{_Bayer_Macri_}, \cite{_HT:intersection_}, \cite{_HT:Extremal_}, \cite{_AV:MBM-examples_}.

+An {\bf MBM bound} for a hyperk\"ahler manifold is the number where ${\goth S}$ denotes the set of MBM classes.
+Since $\Gamma\subset O(H^2(M, \Z))$ acts on ${\goth S}$ with finitely many orbits (by \cite{_AV:MK_}), this number is finite.

-As shown in \cite{_AV:hyperbolic_cusps_} (the result is essentially due to E. Markman, \cite{_Markman:survey_}), the positive cone $\Pos(M,I)$ of a hyperk\"ahler manifold is cut into pieces by hyperplanes orthogonal to the MBM classes which lie in $H^{1,1}(M,I)$, and each of the connected components of this complement can be realized as a K\"ahler cone of a certain hyperk\"ahler birational model of $(M,I)$.
+As shown in \cite{_AV:hyperbolic_cusps_} the positive cone $\Pos(M,I)$ of a hyperk\"ahler manifold is cut into pieces by hyperplanes orthogonal to the MBM classes which lie in $H^{1,1}(M,I)$, and each of the connected components of this complement can be realized as a K\"ahler cone of a certain hyperk\"ahler birational model of $(M,I)$.
 In other words, the K\"ahler cone is a connected component of the set

 where ${\goth S}$ is the set of all MBM classes in $H^2(M, \Z)$, and all connected components are realized as K\"ahler cones for birational models of $(M,I)$